omkarfand77/Twitter_Semantic_Analysis_Natural_Language_Processing/README.md

 5. Decision Tree Classification
 6. Random Forest Classification

 **Deep Learning**
 Artificial Neural Network: For bettwe performance of model accuracy and accurate prediction kearas sequential model building performed.

 ## **Model Evaluation**

-1. Log Loss or Cross-Entropy Loss
+1. classification report
 2. Confusion Matrix:

-3. AUC-ROC curve:
+Model evaluated on basis of classification report and condusion matrix.
+In classification report models f1 and accuracy score of model calcuated over test data.

 ## **Model Selection**

 On basis of accuracy score and relavent model predicton the kearas sequential model is used for deployment.
-For deployment we made model pickle file as model.pkl.
+For deployment made model pickle file as model.pkl.

 ## **Deployment**

 The Deployment is made throught flask on local host.
 The file app.py contain required for code of requesting text data and predicting relevant class of tweet.